 But retrace the development for yourself!

 Stolpen Castle (A)

 Apart from penitentiary, imprisonment and sentences to hard labor, confinement in a fortress also existed officially until 1953.
-The detainee did not live in a cell, but was held in strict custody in comfortable rooms and provided with good food.
-In those times, a distinction was made between culprits of low descent and members of the society of higher standing who happened to be accused of having committed a tort.
-In order to preserve the reputation of these people, confinement in a fortress was not regarded to be discrediting to them.
-One of the most famous captives held at a fortress was Countess Cosel.
-Once celebrated mistress to Augustus the Strong, she fell to disgrace in 1712 after having interfered with politics too much.
-For almost half a century, until her death in 1765, Anna Constantia Imperial Countess of Cosel had to stay banished behind the walls of Stolpen castle.
-The premises inhabited by the Countess can still be seen today and an idea is conveyed how the Countess adjusted to the situation in her time.
+The detainee was held in strict custody in comfortable rooms and was given good food – of course, for the accused from the higher society.
+Confinement in a fortress was not regarded to be discrediting.
+One of the most famous captives held at a fortress was Countess Cosel: once celebrated mistress to Augustus the Strong, she fell to disgrace in 1712 after having interfered with politics too much.
+For almost half a century, until her death in 1765, Anna Constantia Imperial Countess of Cosel had to stay banished behind the walls of the castle.
+The premises inhabited by the Countess then demonstrate her life in a newly designed permanent exhibition.